Equifax's $700 million data breach settlement spurs criticism, calls for new rules

 Equifax disclosed in 2017 that a data breach had compromised the personal information, including Social Security numbers, of 147 million people.

-The scandal sent the company into turmoil, leading to the exit of its then-chief executive, Richard Smith, and multiple congressional hearings as the company’s slowness to disclose the breach and security practices were challenged by lawmakers.
+The scandal sent the company into turmoil, leading to the exit of its then-CEO, Richard Smith, and multiple congressional hearings as the company’s slowness to disclose the breach and security practices were challenged by lawmakers.

 Policymakers and consumer groups have questioned how private companies could amass so much personal data, sparking efforts to bolster consumers’ ability to control their information.
-Both the Senate Banking and House Financial Services Committees are considering legislation that would require companies to better protect consumer data.
+Both the Senate Banking and House of Representatives Financial Services Committees are considering legislation that would require companies to better protect consumer data.

 “We need structural reforms and increased oversight of credit reporting agencies in order to make sure that this never happens again,” Democratic Senator Mark Warner said in a statement.